MALINI-LAKSHMI/Visitor-Management-System/README.md

 # Visitor-Management-System

+## Project Description

-The Visitor Management System is a Java web application developed using JSP, Servlets, JDBC, and Apache Tomcat.
+This is a simple web-based Visitor Management System developed using JSP, Servlets, JDBC, and Oracle Database.

-This project is used to store and manage visitor details in an organization.
-It allows the user to add visitor information, view a particular visitor record, and view all visitor records from the database.
+The main purpose of this project is to store and manage visitor details such as visitor name, purpose of visit, visit date, contact number, and remarks.

-The application uses JSP for the front end, Servlets for handling requests, and JDBC for database connectivity.
-This project helped me understand Java web application development and how to connect Java applications with a database.
+### The system allows the user to:

+Add a new visitor record

+View a particular visitor record

+View all visitor records

+All the data is stored in the database and retrieved whenever required.

+## Technologies Used

+Java

+JSP

+Servlets

+JDBC

+Oracle Database

+Apache Tomcat Server

+Eclipse IDE

+HTML

 <img width="813" height="556" alt="Screenshot 2026-02-17 111714 - Copy" src="https://github.com/user-attachments/assets/36eb09a2-97c5-4981-9a8c-b4676edb9bec" />